igrorp/pre-miRNA-plot/README.md

 ## 1.3 Pip

-The program dependes on pip to install all the Python imaging packages used (matplotlib, svglib, svgwrite, scikit-learn, etc.)
+The program dependes on pip to install all the Python imaging packages used (matplotlib, svglib, svgwrite, scikit-learn, etc.).
+Without it the installation would be vary manual, time-consuming and maybe conflictuous

 <h1 id="installation">2.
 Installation</h1>